-- When the model is not fully "pushed" into the maximal effect, a plateau phase appears.
+• When the model is not fully "pushed" into the maximal effect, a plateau phase appears.
 This plateau originates from damped oscillations that occur around the equilibrium point on returning to baseline.
-Hence, the observed plateau phase is an intrinsic part of the regulatory mechanism related to the oscillatory behavior found in many regulatory systems [556, 557]. - When the model is fully "pushed" into its maximal effect, such as in the case of a relatively high dose of a full agonist, the system becomes overdamped, thereby losing its oscillatory behavior.
+Hence, the observed plateau phase is an intrinsic part of the regulatory mechanism related to the oscillatory behavior found in many regulatory systems [711, 712].